ohler55/ojg/design.md

 C that overhead is pretty small or nonexistent with inline functions.
 That is not true for Go.
-There is considerable overhead in making a function call and if that functional call included any kind on context such as being the function of a type the overhead is even higher.
+There is considerable overhead in making a function call and if that functional call included any kind of context such as being the function of a type the overhead is even higher.
 That observation while disappointing drove a lot of the parser and JSONPath evaluation code.
 For nice looking and well organized code using functions are highly recommended but for high perfomance find a